 The Horr-ificly Good Parts

 The gore was not so upsetting and stomach-churning that you did not want to watch the film, which is notably nice.
 While it is gore-y so beware, it seems fake (or more so that we know it is fake) so it doesn’t make you feel grossed out.
-A good horror film doesn’t make you feel grossed out about the actual horror and this did that truly well.
+A good horror film doesn’t make you feel grossed out about the actual horror, and this did that truly well.

 Crazily enough, though, in the last fifty seconds of the film,

 shit literally hits the fan.
 We won’t spoil the ending, for the sake of watching the actual series yourself.
-But, by the end, you will truly be shaken by the events that take place.
-The ending is one of the most twisted endings of all and we didn’t even see it coming.
+But by the end, you will truly be shaken by the events that take place.
+The ending is one of the most twisted endings of all, and we didn’t even see it coming.
 I bet you won’t either.

 The Horr-ific Parts — But, Not Really…

 There are not many bad parts.
 By the end, it is understood why things are elaborated to the fullest extent.
-It is based in L.A., it is a film that is supposed to be glorifying and making fun of selfie-culture, millennial culture, and the ideal of being obsessed with oneself (or at least social media, for that matter).
+Based in L.A., it is a film that is supposed to be glorifying and making fun of selfie-culture, millennial culture, and the ideal of being obsessed with oneself (or at least social media, for that matter).
 After you realize it was supposed to be making fun of this culture, you understand why the friend-gang is elaborated.

-While we didn’t prefer their dramatic acting style, it works for the film and didn’t deter us in any way with how we viewed the film.
+While we didn’t prefer their dramatic acting style, it worked for the film and didn’t deter us in any way with how we viewed the film.
 The bad parts are not genuinely bad parts because they, at the end of the day, work just fine for the film.
 Like we stated earlier, you can find good, bad, and ugly indie horror films across streaming services.
 This is not one of them.
 It is a quality film.
 It has great directing, producing, and cinematography.

 Should You Watch Into The Dark: The Body?